-- Make sure that all magneto-thermal switches of the 220 Vac electrical panel (see page 54) are disconnected. - Check that the 220 Vac SELECTOR handle is in OFF position (in the 220 Vac electrical panel).
+- Make sure that all magneto-thermal switches of the 220 Vac electrical panel (see page 57) are disconnected. - Check that the 220 Vac SELECTOR handle is in OFF position (in the 220 Vac electrical panel).

-- Connect the 200 Vac shore supply plug, rotating it halfway in the appropriate outlet on the port cockpit side, immediately abaft the steering wheel. - Never operate either with wet hands or barefoot, especially when there is water. - In addition to the above mentioned shore supply, you can also operate the on board generator, if available, to be supplied with 220 Vac electrical current. - Once you have chosen one of the two solutions described above, you have to set the 220 Vac SELECTOR to the relevant position: - S. SUPPLY if using the shore supply. - GENERATOR if you are operating the generator.
+Connect the 200 Vac shore supply plug, rotating it halfway in the appropriate outlet located on the head abaft the port cockpit seat.

+Never operate either with wet hands or barefoot, especially when there is water.

+- In addition to the above mentioned shore supply, you can also operate the on board generator, if available, to be supplied with 220 Vac electrical current. - Once you have chosen one of the two solutions described above, you have to set the 220 Vac SELECTOR to the relevant position: - S. SUPPLY if using the shore supply. - GENERATOR if you are operating the generator.
 A red LED will indicate it is connected.

-- Start the 220 Vac installation "Main Breaker" switch, located in the 220 Vac electrical panel (see page 54). - Turn on the "Battery Charger" switch in the 220 Vac electrical panel (see page 54).
+- Start the 220 Vac installation "Main Breaker" switch, located in the 220 Vac electrical panel (see page 57). - Turn on the "Battery Charger" switch in the 220 Vac electrical panel (see page 57).
 A warning light on the instrument indicates it has been started up and its functioning condition.
-We remind you that the battery charger charges all on board batteries at the same time, regardless of the position of the heavy duty battery switches. - The 12 Vdc Voltmeter ("Dc Voltage"), located in the 12 Vdc electrical panel, indicates the tension in the 12 Vdc installation (see page 54)
+We remind you that the battery charger charges all on board batteries at the same time, regardless of the position of the heavy duty battery switches. - The 12 Vdc Voltmeter ("Dc Voltage"), located in the 12 Vdc electrical panel, indicates the tension in the 12 Vdc installation (see page 57)

-• The normal 220 Vac electrical supply may have considerable sudden changes of tension.
+• The normal 220 Vac electrical supply may have considerable sudden changes in tension.

-Warning: The 220 Vac installation cannot tolerate changes in tension of over 5%; therefore, if this should happen, you have to cut off immediately the 220 Vac supply by the 220 Vac Main Breaker switch, located in the 220 Vac electrical panel (see page 54)
+Warning: The 220 Vac installation cannot tolerate changes in tension of over 5%; therefore, if this should happen, you have to cut off immediately the 220 Vac supply by the 220 Vac Main Breaker switch, located in the 220 Vac electrical panel (see page 57).